dotnetKyle/DoD-PKI-OpenSSL/DoD/CA/Intermediate/README-Import-Into-IIS.md

-# Create a localhost Server Certificate
+# Import the Certificate into IIS

 [Table of Contents](../../../README.md#table-of-contents) / [Create the Intermediate CA](README.md) / [Create a localhost Server Certificate](README-Create-Server-Cert.md) / Import Into IIS